luizsfjr/Brazilian-news-from-international-vehicles/README.md

-# Brazilian News Ingestion (Guardian API -> Dataproc -> GCS)

-This project ingests Guardian news data, handles pagination, and writes Parquet files to GCS using PySpark on a Dataproc cluster.

 ## Data Architecture

 The pipeline follows a **Medallion Architecture** (Bronze → Silver → Gold), orchestrated by Cloud Composer and powered by PySpark on Dataproc.